kplimack/aws-asg-chefserver/README.md

 * Ubuntu

 # Setup
+## AMI
+Create a debian/ubuntu AMI.
+You can make node instantiation faster by running your base recipes on it and doing as much building as appropriate now.
+Make sure that this node has the validation key on it so that new nodes can register with the chef-server!
+When you're done, make sure to delete /etc/chef/client.pem so that there's no key issues with new nodes.

 ## AWS IAM
 Nodes must be created with an IAM role that contains a policy to allow `ec2:DescribeTags`
 * Add a policy to the IAM role for the ASG nodes